 The Mille Miglia rally is a race marked by the number 7: born in 1927, started again in 1947, suspended in 1957, celebrated with its first commemoration in 1977 and annually run, as we know it today, starting in 1987.

-Also in 2020 the car race will take place, as tradition wants it, starting from Brescia and returning to Brescia between 13th and 16th May, on the traditional route Brescia-Rome-Brescia.
+Also in 2024 the car race will take place, as tradition wants it, starting from Brescia, the Capital of Culture along with Bergamo, and returning to Brescia on the traditional route Brescia-Rome-Brescia.
 Along the route lie opportunities to admire the landscape, the art, and the history of Italy.
-Also in 2020 the race will contemplate four stages: the first is Brescia-Cervia Milano Marittima, the second is Cervia Milano Marittima-Rome, the third is Rome-Parma, the fourth is Parma-Brescia.
+Also in 2024 the race will contemplate five stages.

 Brescia is therefore the historic starting point and finish line of this magical automobile race, which the town profoundly wanted and created in mid-1900s and which has now taken place for nearly 90 years.
 The program, rules and catalogue along with a complete and detailed history of the Mille Miglia, is available on the official site of the race.